Skip to content

 • Visible moisture damage or rot

-If your windows are over 20 years old and show several of these signs, replacement is usually more economical than repeated repairs.
+If your windows are over 20 years old and show several of these signs, replacement is often more cost-effective than repeated repairs.

 Repair vs. Replacement

 Not every window problem requires full replacement.
-Some repairs can extend life, including:
+Repairs may extend lifespan in cases such as:

 • Re-caulking minor leaks